 Keep in mind, a term like “cloud phone system” is going to run $55 a click in paid media.

 If you can rank for that term organically in natural search results, you get clicks in perpetuity.

-It’s a much more leveraged play that paid media.
-Instead of buying one click, you’re buying a click stream.
+It’s much more of a leveraged play than paid media.
+Instead of buying one click, you’re buying a clickstream.

 The cool thing is, with SEO you can generate those clicks without having to buy them one-by-one, which adds up.